 Most times many people think that their water heater needs replacement once they notice signs of leaking.
-However this is not always necessary as many of the possible solution are inexpensive and rather simple.
+However, this is not always necessary as many of the possible solutions are inexpensive and rather simple.
 Determining why your water heater is leaking will enable you to take the necessary step.
-Here are reasons as to why a water heater might leak.
+Here are reasons why a water heater might leak.

 Leaking Water Supply Lines

 When you notice a leaking problem, the first place to always check is the plumbing pipes on top of the water heater.
 A leak from these pipes can easily fall on the water heater and work its way down to the insulation making it look like it is coming from the inside of the tank.
 This is why it is always a good idea to inspect the plumbing pipes first.